Electric car manufacturers are transitioning away from cobalt, a key component in lithium-ion batteries.

 Cobalt in today’s tech.

-A rare earth element, cobalt has a long industrial history with a variety of uses.
+Cobalt has a long industrial history with a variety of uses.
 Today it is a metal found in many products ranging from aircraft engines to lithium-ion batteries, including those in electric cars.
 The largest use of cobalt is in portable consumer electronics like cell phones, laptop computers, and tablets, which are all powered by lithium-ion batteries.

 Although cobalt is a byproduct of the production of other metals, it also mined, primarily in Australia and the Democratic Republic of the Congo.
 It’s well documented that cobalt mining often involves unethical and unsafe labor practices in places such as the Congo.
 Thus, it is reasonable for consumers to look at the cobalt in all of their products when making purchasing decisions.